xy891/action_sprd_signer/README.md

 I ain't sure, but if your device doesn't have vbmeta pertition or it was empty, you may need to use this method.

 If you want to further confirm, you can check the header of your boot image.
-The boot image uses `DHTB` for it's header instead of `ANDROID!` so that bootimg unpacker can't read it correctly.
+The boot image uses `DHTB` for it's header instead of `ANDROID!` so that bootimg unpacker can't read it correctly (but magiskboot seems working normally!).
 Actually, `ANDROID!` has been moved backwards by 512 bytes.